-This term in Geography children will be learning about volcanoes.
-This is a topic that really excites them.
-We will look in particular at the location of volcanoes around the world, their causes and the impact that they have on the local environment and its inhabitants.
+This term in Geography children continue to learn about volcanoes.
 Children will again have the opportunity to use the library and internet to research and we would encourage them to keep an eye on the news for any topical information relating to volcanic eruptions around the world.
-We will find out about famous volcanoes and place the dates of their eruption on a simple time line.
 The topic will culminate in lessons about tsunamis, earthquakes and floods.
-We will learn what causes them, what the effects of them are and how we can help victims of such disasters.
+We will learn what causes them, what their effects are and how we can help victims of such disasters.
+Using an atlas is also covered this half term so if you have one at home please encourage your child to use it, along with Google Earth on the computer to locate volcanoes.
 We will also be finding out about the water cycle.